codio-templates/ThinkJava2/.guides/content/recursive-methods-codingbat-problems.md

 To conclude this chapter, we consider two problems in the **Recursion-1** section of CodingBat.
 One of them deals with strings, and the other deals with arrays.
 Both of them have the same recursive idea: check the base case, look at the current index, and recursively handle the rest.

-The first problem is available at [https://codingbat.com/prob/p118230](https://codingbat.com/prob/p118230):
+The first problem is available at [https://codingbat.com/prob/p118230](open_preview https://codingbat.com/prob/p118230).
+Try solving the first challenge in CodingBat's online text editor.